Unsure where you owe sales or use tax

 After identifying potential use tax exposure, businesses typically choose one of the following compliance paths:

 See filing options for a clear breakdown.
+Acting without understanding historical exposure can increase penalties and limit resolution options.

 Related resources